Ashurai84/Easy_button_ripple/README.md

   - Custom ripple animation using JavaScript and CSS

 - 🖼️ **Interactive Cards**
-  - Image cards with titles & descriptions
+  - Image-based cards with overlay content
-  - On-hover gradient overlay for elegant highlight
+  - On-hover gradient highlight effect
-  - Responsive and mobile-friendly layout
+  - Fully responsive for mobile and tablet views

 ---